 There is something for everybody when it comes to accommodation in Detroit.
-The city is home to not just characterful urban neighbourhoods, but also lovely green spaces and sprawling houses in the suburbs.
+The city is home to not just characterful urban neighbourhoods, but also lovely green spaces and sprawling houses.

 Most people tend to rent in Detroit when first arriving, but they may be encouraged by the affordable property market to eventually buy a home in Detroit.